Winter offers available on selected routes Jan 5 – Feb 15, 2026. Reserve your spot now!

 Europe IDP Requirements: Your Country‑by‑Country International Driving Permit Guide

-Whether you're road-tripping through the French Riviera, driving the scenic mountain passes of Austria, or planning to explore Japan’s buzzing streets with Monkey Kart, understanding the International Driving Permit (IDP) process is essential.
+Whether you're road-tripping through the French Riviera, driving the scenic mountain passes of Austria, or planning to explore Japan’s buzzing streets with Monkey Adventure Kart, understanding the International Driving Permit (IDP) process is essential.
 If you’re a European tourist dreaming of hitting the road abroad—including destinations like Tokyo—you’ll need to ensure you're covered legally and logistically.

 In this comprehensive guide, you’ll find: